BrunonLemanski/formula-system/README.md

 # Formula System
 ## System for monitoring bolid parameters

 The system consists of three applications designed to monitor the parameters of the formula 1 engine.
 To create it, Kafka was used to enable communication between other applications in the system.
+The whole was created in Java 8 and Spring Framework.

 ## Application description
 ### Bolid App